mklan/nx-archive-browser/README.md

 > :exclamation: **Discontinued!!!!
 Crashes on firmwares >= 12.0.0!
 See [PyNX Issue 20](https://github.com/nx-python/PyNX/issues/20)**

+> 🥳 **This project will be rewritten in rust, once proper bindings are available!
+See [PR 88991](https://github.com/rust-lang/rust/pull/88991)**

 > :exclamation: **NX-Rom-Market does not provide any download links for roms!
-The developers are not responsible for any possible user configuration**
+The author is not responsible for any possible user configuration**

 <img src="https://github.com/mklan/NX-Rom-Market/raw/main/inapp.gif" width="600" />